Yanqing, Beijing: Climate

 Yanqing District has a monsoon-influenced humid continental climate (Köppen Dwa/Dwb), a transitional zone between temperate and mid-temperate, semi-arid and semi-humid zones.
 The higher parts have a unique climate, with cold winters and mild summers, with Yanqing being known as Beijing's "summer capital".
 The climate is cold in winter and warm in summer, with an average annual temperature of 9.6 °C. It has an area of 105 square kilometers in the tropical zone, with abundant shallow geothermal resources.
 With 2,623.4 hours of sunshine per year, it possesses the most abundant solar energy resources in Beijing.
 Also, Yanqing's wind resources account for 70% of those in Beijing Municipality.

 The Yanqing Badaling Great Wall Basin is surrounded by mountains on three sides in the north, south, east, and Guanting Reservoir to the west, namely the Yanhuai Basin.
 Yanqing is located in the east of the basin, with an average elevation of about 500 m.
 Haituo Mountain, with an elevation of 2241 m, is the highest peak in the district and the second highest in Beijing Municipality.

 Yanqing is surrounded by mountains to the north, east and south, and water to the west, with an average altitude of 500 m above sea level, and is predominantly mountainous, with mountains accounting for 70% of the county's area.
 The forest greening rate of the entire region has reached 74%.
 In addition, Yanqing is rich in geothermal, solar, wind and other new and renewable energy sources, accounting for 25% of energy consumption, and is one of the first national green energy demonstration counties and a new and renewable energy demonstration area in Beijing.

 The highest temperature recorded was 39 °C on June 10, 1961.
-Prior to 2016 and the lowest temperature recorded was −27.3 °C on January 23, 1973, however, on January 23, 2016, the lowest temperature recorded was −29.8 °C, the lowest temperature recorded in Beijing in 30 years.
+Prior to 2016 the lowest temperature recorded was −27.3 °C on January 23, 1973, however, on January 23, 2016, the lowest temperature recorded was −29.8 °C, the lowest temperature recorded in Beijing in 30 years.
 The year with the highest precipitation from June to August was 1964 with 747.1 mm, and the year with the lowest was 1965 with 274 mm.
 The average annual sunshine in one district of Yanqing County is 2623.4 hours, with an annual sunshine percentage of 60%, the highest sunshine hours and solar radiation in Beijing.

 In 2022, the annual average concentration value of PM2.5 in Yanqing District was 27 micrograms per cubic meter, 7 micrograms per cubic meter lower than the urban area of Beijing (34 micrograms per cubic meter), ranking first in air quality over other districts in Beijing.